 What is POS?

-Why is ensuring quality of POS system through rigorous testing so important?
+Why is ensuring the quality of the POS system through rigorous testing so important?

 In competitive business such as retail, a POS can be a key differentiator.
 Good POS software package increases efficiency by eliminating unnecessary work and can manage the entire business.
 If the POS system doesn’t work as expected then grave repercussions might happen:-